 -

-Don’t Fall for the “Cheap” Trap: A $50 plastic valve might leak after 6 months, costing \)$200 in downtime.
-Mid-range options ($150–$300), like our Power Fluid brass valves, offer 5+ years of reliable use—proving that value lies in total cost of ownership, not just the sticker price.
+Don’t Fall for the “Cheap” Trap: A $50 plastic miniature pneumatic valve might leak after 6 months, costing $200 in downtime.
+Mid-range options (with a fair miniature pneumatic valve price of $150–$300), like our Power Fluid brass valves, offer 5+ years of reliable use—proving that value lies in total miniature solenoid valve Cost, not just the sticker price.

 -